kikuchan/libqrean/README.md

 # What's this?

-A portable QR encoder / decoder and Barcode encoder with a small footprint.
+A portable QR and Barcode manipulation library with a small footprint.

 # Examples
 ```c